fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 The `-> str` return type annotation makes it clear that this route will always return a string, even though it's doing asynchronous database operations.
 This helps catch errors where we might accidentally return something else, like a database result object.

 By combining linting and type checking, we create a powerful development environment that helps us write more reliable code.
 Let's set up these tools in Visual Studio Code, which has become the de facto standard for Python development thanks to its excellent debugging capabilities, extensive marketplace of extensions, and fantastic container integration.
+If you are not using VSCode, you can skip the rest of this module.

 ## Setting Up Our Development Environment <!-- 4.6.2 -->